-T able 10.2 Income Exclusions able 10.2 Not an exhaustive list; refer to 24 CFR § 5.609(c) (1) Income from emi ployment of children (including foster children) under the age of 18 years; (2) ed for the care of foster children or foster adults (usually persons with disabilities, (2) unrelated to the tenant family, who are unable to live alone); (3) Lump-sum additions to family assets, such as inheritances, insurance payments (including payments) (-, • ent insurance and worker's compensation), capital gains and settlement for personal or except as provided in paragraph (b)(5) of this section); (4) ed by the family that are specifically for, or in reimbursement of, the cost of medical ' ' expenses for any (5) Income of a live-i n aide, as defined in 24 CFR § 5.403; (6) Subject to paragr raph (b)(9) of this section, the full amount of student financial assistance paid directly to the student or to the educational institution; (7) The special pay to o a family member serving in the Armed Forces who is exposed to hostile fire; (8) Amounts receive d under training programs funded by HUD; d by a person with a disability that are disregarded for a limited time for purposes of • • curity Income eligibility and benefits because they are set aside for use under a Plan to Attain Self-Suffici d by a participant in other publicly assisted programs which are specifically for or in of out-of-pocket expenses incurred (special equipment, clothing, transportation, child care, re made solely to allow participation in a specific program; d under a resident service stipend.
-A resident service stipend is a modest amount (not to - month) received by a resident for performing a service for the PHA or owner, on a part- nhances the quality of life in the development.
-Such services may include, but are not trol, hall monitoring, lawn maintenance, resident initiatives coordination, and serving as a HA's governing board.
-No resident may receive more than one such stipend during the same period of ti - ings and benefits resulting to any family member from participation in qualifying State or t training programs (including training programs not affiliated with a local government) and ly member as resident management staff.
-Amounts excluded by this provision must be mployment training programs with clearly defined goals and objectives, and are excluded od during which the family member participates in the employment training program; (9) ecurring or sporadic income (including gifts); (10) ents paid by a foreign government pursuant to claims filed under the laws of that ' ' government by p ersons who were persecuted during the Nazi era; (11) Earnings in exces s of \$480 for each full-time student 18 years old or older (excluding the head of household and spouse); (12) Adoption assistar nce payments in excess of \$480 per adopted child; (13) Deferred periodic amounts from supplemental security income and social security benefits that are received nount or in prospective monthly amounts.
-(14) Amounts receive d by the family in the form of refunds or rebates under State or local law for property taxes paid on the dwel (15) a State agency to a family with a member who has a developmental disability and is living the cost of services and equipment needed to keep the developmentally disabled family member at home (16) - ally excluded by any other Federal statute from consideration as income for purposes of bility or benefits under a category of assistance programs that includes assistance under any program to v which the exclusions set forth in 24 CFR § 5.609(c) apply.
+T able 10.2 Income Exclusions Not an exhaustive list; refer to 24 CFR § 5.609(c) (1) (1) Income from employment of children (including foster children) under the age of 18 years; (2) Payments received for the care of foster children or foster adults (usually persons with disabilities, (2) unrelated to the tenant family, who are unable to live alone); (3) (3) Lump-sum additions to family assets, such as inheritances, insurance payments (including payme (-, nce and worker's compensation), capital gains and settlement for personal or provided in paragraph (b)(5) of this section); (4) Amounts received by the family that are specifically for, or in reimbursement of, the cost of medica , , expenses for any family member; (5) Income of a live-in aide, as defined in 24 CFR § 5.403; (6) Subject to paragraph (b)(9) of this section, the full amount of student financial assistance paid directly to the student or to the educ ational institution; (7) The special pay to a family member serving in the Armed Forces who is exposed to hostile fire; (8) Amounts received under t raining programs funded by HUD; rson with a disability that are disregarded for a limited time for purposes of 1 ome eligibility and benefits because they are set aside for use under a Plan to Attain Self-Sufficiency (PA rticipant in other publicly assisted programs which are specifically for or in pocket expenses incurred (special equipment, clothing, transportation, child care, solely to allow participation in a specific program; resident service stipend.
+A resident service stipend is a modest amount (not to T eceived by a resident for performing a service for the PHA or owner, on a part- the quality of life in the development.
+Such services may include, but are not monitoring, lawn maintenance, resident initiatives coordination, and serving as a erning board.
+No resident may receive more than one such stipend during the same period of time; enting board.
+No resident may receive more than one such supend during the benefits resulting to any family member from participation in qualifying State or programs (including training programs not affiliated with a local government) and er as resident management staff.
+Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives, and are excluded only for the period during which the family member participates in the employment training program; (9) or sporadic income (including gifts); (10) by a foreign government pursuant to claims filed under the laws of that , , government by persons w ho were persecuted during the Nazi era; (11) Earnings in excess of \$480 for each full-time student 18 years old or older (excluding the head of household and spouse); (12) Adoption assistance paym ents in excess of \$480 per adopted child; (13) Deferred periodic amount s from supplemental security income and social security benefits that are received n prospective monthly amounts.
+(14) Amounts received by the f amily in the form of refunds or rebates under State or local law for property taxes paid on the dwelling unit; (15) Amounts paid by a State a gency to a family with a member who has a developmental disability and is living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home; or (16) 1 · · · · · · · · · · · · · · · · · · · ded by any other Federal statute from consideration as income for purposes of penefits under a category of assistance programs that includes assistance under any program to which the exclusions set forth in 24 CFR § 5.609(c) apply.